linleybird/docs/webhooks/WebhooksApi.md

 Once this handshake is complete, a `201 CREATED` response is returned to the client requesting webhook creation.
 The body contains the webhook ID, which is necessary to delete the resource (Performed through a `DELETE` request, the path being the original endpoint with the webhook ID tacked onto the end; `{originalPath}/{webhookId}`)

-Now that the webhook is created, whenever an alert is received which should be sent to the target channel, the webhook API makes a `POST` request to the callbackUrl, the body is the message formatted as either a JSON string or a protocol buffer byte stream.
+Now that the webhook is created, whenever an incident is created which should be sent to the target channel, the webhook API makes a `POST` request to the callbackUrl, the body is the message formatted as either a JSON string or a protocol buffer byte stream.
 The header contains the `x-hook-signature` field.
 This field contains a base64 encoded `HMAC-SHA256` hash of the body bytes (the JSON body is UTF8 encoded).
 The key of this hash is the `x-hook-secret`.
 Only if the hash matches, should the user accept the message.

-To update your webhook `PUT` the updated body to `api/messenger/channels/{channelName}/{webhookId}`
+To update your webhook `PUT` the updated body to `api/messenger/{tenantId}/channels/{channelName}/{webhookId}`

-If you do not have privileged access to an agency's messenger account, or if you wish to receive all service alerts in the network, make a `POST` request to `api/alerts` with the following body (which is the same as previous body):
+If you do not have privileged access to an agency's messenger account, or if you wish to receive all service incidents in the network, make a `POST` request to `api/incidents` with the following body (which is the same as previous body):

 ```JSON
 {